Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Methods

 \subsection{Pseudo-Majorana Functional Renormalization Group}

+We use the temperature-flow package for PMFRG which can be found in the GitHub repository~\cite{NilsGit}.
 The method relies on rewriting the spin $S=1/2$ operators in terms of Majorana fermions.
 This representation has the advantage of not generating any unphysical states.
 Only an artificial degeneracy of states is introduced.
 However, this degeneracy only contributes with a known factor to the free energy and it does not affect the expectation values of the spin-spin correlations~\cite{Shnirman03, Schad16, Muller24}.

 In PMFRG all lattice symmetries (either translational, rotational, or combinations of both) are implemented.
 Then, all the correlations are calculated between the 3 symmetry inequivalent sites and all the other spins within a certain distance $R$.
 From the correlations, the spin structure factor can be calculated at any temperature in the flow from $T=\infty$ down to $0.01\,J_4$.
-Within PMFRG, finite-temperature phase transitions can be detected via finite-size scaling of the correlation length, which can be obtained from the peaks in the spin structure factor~\cite{Niggemann2022}.
+Within PMFRG, finite-temperature phase transitions can be detected via finite-size scaling of the correlation length, which can be obtained from the peaks in the spin structure factor~\cite{Niggemann22_main}.
 In this case, we calculate the peak in the spin structure factor as a function of the temperature, $S^\text{max}(T)$, for different system sizes $R$.
 In the 2D case, we observe that $S^\text{max}(T)$ does not change above $R=10$, where 1 is the nearest-neighbour distance, down to $T=0.01$.
 This indicates that there is no finite-temperature phase transition and that calculating the correlation length would not lead to any crossings for different system sizes (no finite-size scaling is possible or needed).
 For the 3D model, we observe that $S^\text{max}(T)$ does not change above $R=10$~{\AA}, where the nearest-neighbour distance is 3.102~{\AA}.
-This again means that there is not finite-temperature phase transition.
-More information about the method and the flows can be found in the Supplemental Information.
+This again means that there is no finite-temperature phase transition.
+More information about the method and the flows can be found in Supplementary Note 5.